glauberss2007/DEVOPS-azure/kubernetes/readme.md

     kubectl get pods -o wide

-- Step 06 - Quick Look at Kubernetes Concepts - Pods, Replica Sets and Deployment
+- Step 06 - Quick Look at Kubernetes Concepts - Pods, Replica Sets and Deployment Running pods information:

+    kubectl get pods
+    kubectl get pod
+    kubectl get service
+    kubectl get deployment

+ Container Orchestration > manages more them 1000 instances with 1000 microservices...
+ Features > Declarative, easy scalling, load balancing, self healing, zero downtime.
+ Cloud neural > Standardized PLataform on any Infrastructure

 - Step 07 - Understanding Pods in Kubernetes
+PODs are the deployments unit in kubernets, so there is no container  withou a po Detailed pod info:

+    kubectl get pods -o wide

+A pod has an IP and can include more then one containers Explanation about pod:

+  kubectl explain pods

+Detailed of a pod

+    kubectl describe pod "POD_NAME"]

+PS: It is recomended to dele an cluster that are no in use Show replications:

+    kubectl get replicasets

+Continues UP pods:

+    kubectl get pods -o wide
+    kubectl delete pods "POD_NAME"
+    kubectl get pods -o wide

+Configure number of replicas:

+    kubectl scale deployment nginx --replicas=3

+Check internal log:

+    kubectl get events

+Sorted mode:

+    kubectl get events --sort-by=.metada.creationTimestamp

+Explanations:

+    kubectl explain replicaset

 - Step 08 - Understanding ReplicaSets in Kubernetes
+Zero Downtime

+replicaset information:

+    kubectl get rs
+    kubectl get rs -o wide

+DUNNY_IMAGES do not afects the current runing pods

 - Step 09 - Understanding Deployment in Kubernetes

 - Step 10 - Quick Review of Kubernetes Concepts - Pods, Replica Sets and Deployment
 - Step 11 - Understanding Services in Kubernetes
 - Step 12 - Quick Review of GKE on Google Cloud Console